Zheng Zhegu: Analysis

 Zheng as Carpenter Zheng in Labourer's Love; the character has been likened to those of Harold Lloyd.

 In their review of Chinese cinematic history, Chen Jingliang and Zou Jianwen describe Zheng as one of the silent era's most important actors.
 Although most of his films are lost, contemporary reviews provide insight into his performances.
 Generally, his stylings were lauded by contemporary viewers, as was his versatility.
 Letianxiannong, in a 1925 review of Zheng's career, gave particular praise to his performance in Orphan Rescues Grandfather, claiming that "all the moods of joy, anger, and sorrow are true to life.
 Every action is very similar to a spirited old man".
-Similar acclaim was received for his "heroic" performance in Jade Pear Spirit and his villainous turn in Love and Vanity.
+Zeng was also acclaimed for his "heroic" performance in Jade Pear Spirit and his villainous turn in Love and Vanity.
 As journalists debated the tendency for spoken-word dramatists – who made up the majority of China's early actors – to overact, Zheng was presented as an example of one stage actor who had adapted well to the specific needs of the film industry.
 In a 1925 Shen Bao article, the reviewer Qiyu praised Zheng as the greatest of China's male actors, writing that he was the only one who had "removed the mask of new plays, while the others remain not very good".